Dry Chemical Fire Extinguishers in Houston, TX

 One of the most common dry chemical fire extinguishing materials, sodium bicarbonate (baking soda) can be used on class B and C fires and was the first dry chemical agent ever developed.
 The way sodium bicarbonate works is by releasing a cloud of carbon dioxide that smothers the fire, depriving it of oxygen and breaking the chemical reaction required for the fire to sustain itself.

-It is not suitable for Class A fires because it does not reduce heat from the fire, meaning it does not prevent burning materials from reflashing.
+It’s not suitable for Class A fires because it does not reduce heat from the fire, meaning it doesn’t prevent burning materials from reflashing.

 Purple-K is used to put out Class B and C fires.
 With twice the extinguishing effectiveness of sodium bicarbonate, Purple-K is preferred by the oil and gas industry and is the only dry chemical agent certified for use in ARFF (Aircraft Rescue and Fire Fighting).

 Monnex is commonly used on Class B and C fires.
-More effective than any other dry chemical powder due to its ability to break into smaller particles in the flame zone, it is able to create a larger surface area for fire suppression.
+More effective than any other dry chemical powder due to its ability to break into smaller particles in the flame zone, it’s able to create a larger surface area for fire suppression.